Solved: Dishwasher Makes High Pitched Noise

 Droning noise due to worn out bearings

 When the bearings fail, they will generate a continuous drone.
-To get rid of the noises, replace the bearings (if your dishwasher model allows it).
+To remove the noises, replace the bearings (if your dishwasher model allows it).
 But if you can’t replace the bearings, you have to replace the entire circulation pump.

 Noise due to water inlet valve problems

 Check that the hoses have a good connection, and there are no bends or kinks to restrict water flow.
-If the connections are loose, tighten them, and replace the kinked hoses.
+If the links are loose, tighten them, and replace the kinked hoses.

 After setting the multimeter to its lowest ohm setting, touch each probe to a solenoid terminal.
 If it shows a reading of 0 ohms, the valve is fine, but if the reading doesn’t change or shows a reading of 2, you should replace the valve.